-I. Executive Summary
+I Executive Summary

-The Rockdale City Council Plan of Management for Community Land and Public Open Space 2015, is an updated and consolidated document that superceeds over twenty five previous plans on various parks that were developed for or by the Council.
-It is intended that this plan will provide the necessary information for Council staff to carry out their work, the community to understand their local open spaces and guide the future of the cities public open space.
+The Bayside Council Plan of Management for Community Land and Public Open Space 2016, is an updated and consolidated document that superseds over twenty five previous plans on various parks that were developed for or by the Council.
+It is intended that this plan will provide the necessary information for Council staff to carry out their work, the community to understand their local open spaces and guide the future of the city's public open space.

-Many of the plans of management for Rockdale City Council's parks that this Plan supercedes, included master plans, this Plan does not include master plans.
-While this new Plan superceeds the previous plans, the master plans that were developed as part of those plans will be referred to when any capital development or upgrades are planned for a park.
+Many of the plans of management for Bayside Council's parks that this Plan supersedes, included master plans, this Plan does not include master plans.
+While this new Plan supersedes the previous plans, the master plans that were developed as part of those plans will be referred to when any capital development or upgrades are planned for a park.